deammion/Engr-Project/architecture_design/architecture-design.md

 ### 4.4 Physical

 This project is solely software-based.
-Therefore this meant that there were no physical requirements that have to be considered.
-The only requirement outlined for this project was that there must be access to a computer to run the program.
-Furthermore, the computer must have Python installed on it.
-The computer must be able to run Python version 3.0 or higher.
-Architecture document section 4.4 discusses how the software deals with the system's hardware availability, reliability, performance, and scalability.
-Therefore, as previously stated above, because the project is entirely software-based, there are no physical concerns that need to be considered.
+Therefore there are no physical requirements that have to be considered.
+The only requirement outlined for this project was that there must be access to a computer to run the proxy program.
+Furthermore, the computer must be able to run Python code of version 3.0 or higher.
+The physical viewpoint outlines how the software deals with the system's hardware availability, reliability, performance, and scalability.
+Because the project is entirely software-based, there are no physical concerns to be considered.

-However, it is essential to note that this project is part of a more extensive system that includes hardware components and interacts with hardware components.
+It is essential to note that this project is part of a more extensive system that includes hardware components and interactions with hardware components.
 For this software project, there may be hardware concerns when dealing with the larger system in terms of how the software interacts and incorporates with the hardware.
-The interaction between functions will occur on the local disk storage.
-During the collection phase, data will be both sent and extracted from the disk.
-This is a hardware concern that might be considered when the software integrates with hardware.
-This is not a concern that directly concerns this software project; however, it may need to be considered when working with larger systems.
+The interaction between functions will occur on local disk storage.
+During the collection phase, data will be both sent.
+This is a hardware concern that might be considered when the software interacts with hardware.
+This is not a direct concern of this software project but it may need to be considered when working with larger systems.

 ![Alt-Text](Deploy.png)